sheffield-bioinformatics-core/ngs_intro_workshop/01-ngs-intro.md

 - Press *Execute*
 - Wait!

 The result will be a `.bam` file that we will describe in the next section.
-This file is not human-readable, as it is compressed.
-But we can convert to a readable format for illustration purposes.
+This file is not usually human-readable, as it is compressed.
+However, Galaxy is able to display the contents.

 #### 2. View the alignments